chanallenk/CSS.IpcServiceFramework/CONTRIBUTING.md

 Follow [Semantic Versioning 2.0](https://semver.org/).

-Currently all JKang.IpcServiceFramework.* packages share a same version fixed in [version.yml](/build/version.yml).
+Currently all CSS.IpcServiceFramework.* packages share a same version fixed in [version.yml](/build/version.yml).
 You should thus update this file when starting working on a new milestone.

 ## CI/CD